Eudald1601/ARQSOFT/README.md

 But requirements Change.
 Therefore, there will be change requests design should be such as a change request from one source.
 Must not interact with code that satisfies needs of sources different than the one that has made the CR.

+Formulation 2: Gather together things that change for the same reason.
+Separate them from things that change by different reasons .
+SEPARATION OF CONCERS.

+**OVERVIEW OF DESIGN**
+1. Take DM and build first version of D[]
+2. Identify ALL THE METHODS required for solving the problem, and specify them USE CASE
+3. Assign to each method to a class in a way that:
+   1. Keeps coupling as low as possible and in the right direction
+   2. Keep cohesion as high as possible(SRP)

+GRASP: Geral Responsibility Assigment Software Patterns.

+Rules that we will follow for assigning one method to ne class for keeping high cohesion and low coupling.